 Park Ranger: Salary, Duties and Requirements

-Park rangers are responsible for protecting national woodlands, forests and conservatories.
+Park rangers usually work for federal or state governments and are responsible for protecting woodlands, forests and conservatories.
 They often work outdoors and patrol campgrounds, trails and surrounding areas.
-They also conduct search-and-rescues and make sure park visitors are following fire and safety codes.
+Park rangers may conduct tours and answer questions from park guests.
+They also participate in search-and-rescue missions and make sure visitors follow fire and safety codes.
+Prospective park rangers should pursue a bachelor's degree in a field such as biology or forestry.

 Park Ranger Salary